Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ## Design Assumptions

-While bilinear interpolation may be applied in various applications, an image processing example is used here.
+While you can apply bilinear interpolation to various applications, this tutorial uses an image processing example.
 In this case, function values correspond to pixel values in the range [0, 255].
 Single precision, floating-point numerical format is assumed for interpolated pixel values and interpolation coordinates $(x_q,y_q)$.

-A reference image is used to generate a lookup table which provides input to the AI Engine.
+A reference image generates a lookup table which provides input to the AI Engine.
 An input image with resolution $x_{res} \times y_{res}$ is assumed to have pixels defined on a grid with unit spacing.
-The $x$ and $y$ pixel coordinates may be combined using the equation $I = x \times y_{res} + y$ to derive a LUT index $I$, as shown in Figure 4.
+You can combine the $x$ and $y$ pixel coordinates using the equation $I = x \times y_{res} + y$ to derive a LUT index $I$, as shown in Figure 4.

 ![figure4](images/image2lut.png)

 *Figure 4 - Image as a Lookup Table*

-For any query point, $(x_q,y_q)$, the floating point coordinates can be separated into integer and fractional parts, where $x_q = x_{int}.x_{frac}$ and $y_q = y_{int}.y_{frac}$.
-The integer parts are used to extract pixel values used in the interpolation equation.
-The four values required for interpolation are obtained from the LUT using the following relations:
+For any query point, $(x_q,y_q)$, the floating point coordinates can separate into integer and fractional parts, where $x_q = x_{int}.x_{frac}$ and $y_q = y_{int}.y_{frac}$.
+The integer parts extract pixel values used in the interpolation equation.
+The four values required for interpolation derive from the LUT using the following relations:

 $$
 \begin{aligned}